 What makes a home?
 Is it the building?
 The neighbourhood?
 The people that live within it?
 Of course, the answer is all of these and more.
-We all like to feel comfortable and safe at home, but what happens when this comfort and safety is threatened by housing disrepair?
+We all like to feel comfortable and safe at home, but what happens when this comfort and safety and your mental health is threatened by housing disrepair?

 If you are renting a property, the landlord has specific obligations that they must legally meet.
-If they fail to do so, and it causes the tenant distress, discomfort, or even ill health, then a reason will exist to make a claim for housing disrepair compensation.
-However, in reality, the situation is rather more complex, and legal advice and guidance is a must in making such a claim against your landlord.
+If they fail to do so and causes the tenant distress, discomfort, or even ill health, then a reason will exist to claim housing disrepair compensation.
+However, the situation is somewhat more complex in reality, and legal advice and guidance must make such a claim against your landlord.

 Within this guide, we give all of the information and advice you need to begin making such a claim.
-If you would rather skip over this guide and simply begin your claim, then call Accident Claims UK now on 0800 073 8801.
+If you would rather skip over this guide and simply begin your claim, call Accident Claims UK now at our registered office on 0800 073 8801.

 Select a Section:

 - A guide to what housing disrepair is

 - What maintenance responsibilities do I have as a tenant?

 - What steps should I take if my landlord is not repairing my property?